Natural life of me faithfully praising things,

 I know everything in this world is a compromise—

-There is always an opposite word somewhere,
+There is always an opposite word somewhere—

-I find one side a balance and the antipodal side a balance.
+I find one side a balance and the antipodal side a balance,

-The great rondure, the cohesion of all—
+Behold the great rondure, the cohesion of all,

 How perfect!